peta/redis-natives-py/README.md

 ## @indexed(idxSet) ##

-When you keep reversed/additional indexes of certain entities the annotation called ``indexed(idxSet)`` will be handy for you.
+When you must keep reversed/additional indexes of certain entities, the annotation called ``indexed(idxSet)`` will be handy for you.
 For every entity created by the annotated ``RedisNativeFactory`` it will automatically add the entity's key to the given Redis ``Set``
 ``idxSet``.